Today's interview is with Paul Bales. Paul is a partner and the Chief Operating Officer at The Asylum, a production, and distribution company.

-I don’t have a Facebook page and I avoided Twitter for years.
-I just didn’t see the value.
-I figured that eventually everyone on these platforms would get jobs and stop participating.
-I finally joined Twitter so I could promote the last “Sharknado” film and what might be the last season of “Z Nation.”
+I don’t have a Facebook page, and I have avoided Twitter for years.
+I didn’t see the value.
+I figured that eventually, everyone on these platforms would get jobs and stop participating.
+I finally joined Twitter to promote the last “Sharknado” film and what might be the last season of “Z Nation.”
 I’ve learned that the real value of Twitter is getting news in the fastest possible way… and, as long as your sources are trustworthy, that’s a pretty good thing.
 I’m much less happy since joining… but now I’m addicted.

 Any mistakes you see people routinely make with social media?

 Do you have any apps, books, or tips that you use to be more productive?

 What is the best advice you have received?

 Be nice to everyone.
 Someday you may be working for them.

 Do you have any advice for people that may feel discouraged about reaching their goals?

 If you’re not reaching your goals in the entertainment industry, then make your own movie.
 Better yet, start a YouTube channel.
 The cost of entry is low, and if you’re really good, the industry will find you.
 And if they don’t, maybe you’ll still make some income on ads.

 You’re asking the wrong guy.
 I believe that if you’re married, have kids, and a full-time job, and still have time to work out, one of the other three is suffering.

 Do you enjoy working out?
 If not, how do you get motivated?